Moringa oleifera: Cultivation

 The moringa tree is grown mainly in semiarid, tropical, and subtropical areas, corresponding in the United States to USDA hardiness zones 9 and 10.
 It tolerates a wide range of soil conditions, but prefers a neutral to slightly acidic (pH 6.3 to 7.0), well-drained, sandy or loamy soil.
 In waterlogged soil, the roots have a tendency to rot.
 Moringa is a sun- and heat-loving plant, and does not tolerate freezing or frost.
 Moringa is particularly suitable for dry regions, as it can be grown using rainwater without expensive irrigation techniques.

 Production area

-India is the largest producer of moringa, with an annual production of 1.2 million tonnes of fruits from an area of 380 km2.
+India is the largest producer of moringa, with an annual production of 1.2 million tonnes of fruit from an area of 380 km2.

-Moringa is grown in home gardens and as living fences in South Asia and Southeast Asia, where it is commonly sold in local markets.
+Moringa is grown in home gardens and as living fences in South and Southeast Asia, where it is commonly sold in local markets.
 In the Philippines and Indonesia, it is commonly grown for its leaves, which are used as food.
 Moringa is also actively cultivated by the World Vegetable Center in Taiwan, a center for vegetable research.

 More generally, moringa grows in the wild or is cultivated in Central America and the Caribbean, northern countries of South America, Africa, South and Southeast Asia, and various countries of Oceania.

 As of 2010, cultivation in Hawaii was in the early stages for commercial distribution in the United States.